sunenvidiado-nx/flutter-vscode-settings/README.md

 - `MarufHassan.flutter-snippets`: Another collection of Flutter code snippets, offering a variety of snippets for different aspects of Flutter development.

 - `vivaxy.vscode-conventional-commits`: Helps you write conventional commits for your Flutter projects, promoting consistent and descriptive commit messages.

+- `robert-brunhage.flutter-riverpod-snippets`: A collection of Flutter code snippets for the Riverpod package.

+- `FelixAngelov.bloc`: Flutter extension that helps you create and manage BLoC state management in Flutter projects.

+- `usernamehw.remove-empty-lines`: Removes empty lines from code easily.

+- `adpyke.codesnap`: Take beautiful code screenshots and share them easily.

+- `Google.arb-editor`: A tool for managing and editing localization files in Flutter projects.

+- `mk12.better-git-line-blame`: A better git line blame extension for VS Code.

+- `Gruntfuggly.todo-tree`: A tree view for your todo items.

+- `PKief.material-icon-theme`: A collection of icons for your favorite programming languages.

+- `LeonardSSH.vscord`: An extension to broadcast what you're working on to Discord via Rich Presence.

+- `redhat.vscode-yaml`: YAML support for VS Code.

+- `fwcd.kotlin`: Kotlin support for VS Code.

+- `sswg.swift-lang`: Swift support for VS Code.

 ## Licensing